-Captain Jason Ashcroft and Chef Dawn Coles, much loved owners of the very popular barge Who Knows, have recently purchased Saroche and will be floating the canals of Champagne in 2016 from mid May to mid July.
+Captain Jason Ashcroft and Chef Dawn Coles, much loved owners of Saroche, will be floating the canals of Champagne in 2019 from mid May to mid July.
 The barge has three large, well-appointed cabins with modern en-suite bathrooms.
 Features include arched windows throughout, large sundeck with awning and a hot tub.

 The Marne River Valley meanders through the center of the Champagne Region of France.
 Bordered on both sides by lush vineyards, this region is rich in history, abundant natural beauty and a world of mystery.
 With the mere word "Champagne", images of luxury and wealth spring to mind.
 Let Saroche cruise you through this magical part of France and indulge you in the drink of kings and queens to enjoy it at its best.

 - Visit the 16th century hunting lodge of Conde-en-Brie

 - Make chocolate and watch the working of an artisanal master chocolatier

 - Tour the magnificent Cathedral of Reims and walk through the historical center

 - Learn about the making of Champagne and taste the results

 - Walk the battlefields of WWI and see the trenches at the Mains de Messige